Flawed groups and the topology of character varieties: A Numerical Criterion for Flawed Groups

 for all $n$. \end{proof} \begin{rem} For a general group $\Gamma$ (even for a free group) explicitly determining the Kempf\textendash Ness sets appears to be a very difficult task.
 Criterion (2) above avoids the determination of $\KN_{\Gamma}$, relying only on the topology of the semialgebraic sets $\X_{\Gamma}(K)$ and $\mathfrak{Y}_{\Gamma}(G)$.
 However, the corresponding homotopy groups are also difficult to compute in general. \end{rem} There is a stronger condition than being flawed that turns out to be sometimes easier to prove in practice. \begin{defn} We will say that $\Gamma$ is \textbf{strongly flawed} if there exists a $K$-equivariant SDR from $\hom(\Gamma,G)$ to $\hom(\Gamma,K)$.

 \end{defn} \begin{thm} If $\Gamma$ is strongly flawed, it is flawed. \end{thm} \begin{proof} If $\Gamma$ is strongly flawed, then there exists a $K$-equivariant SDR from $\hom(\Gamma,G)$ onto $\hom(\Gamma,K)$ and hence $\Y_{\Gamma}(G)$ strong deformation retracts onto $\X_{\Gamma}(K)$.
 Therefore, the inclusion $\eta:\X_{\Gamma}(K)\to\Y_{\Gamma}(G)$ determines isomorphisms $\pi_{n}(\X_{\Gamma}(K))\cong\pi_{n}(\Y_{\Gamma}(G))$.
-Thus, by Theorem \ref{thm:numeric}, $\Gamma$ is flawed. \end{proof} \begin{rem} The above theorem, first used in \cite{FlLa1}, has been used to show just about all known flawed groups are flawed.
+Thus, by Theorem \ref{thm:numeric}, $\Gamma$ is flawed. \end{proof} \begin{rem} The above theorem, first used in \cite{FlLa1}, has been used to establish the flawedness of just about all groups that are now known to be flawed.
 Indeed, finitely generated free groups \cite{FlLa1} and finitely generated nilpotent groups \cite{Berg} (Examples \ref{exa:Finitely-generated-free} and \ref{exa:Finitely-generated-nil}) are in fact strongly flawed.
 The proof in \cite{FlLa4} does not establish the condition of strongly flawed; but from \cite{Berg}, and as a corollary to Theorem \ref{thm:main}, we now have that finitely generated nilpotent groups are strongly flawed. \end{rem}

 \begin{rem} Although we will not use it here, it is natural to say that $\Gamma$ is ``weakly flawed'' if $\pi_{n}(\X_{\Gamma}(G))\cong\pi_{n}(\X_{\Gamma}(K))$ for all $n$.
 The fact that flawed implies weakly flawed is obvious since a SDR between spaces implies those spaces are homotopic and hence weakly homotopic.
 We know of no examples of weakly flawed groups that are not flawed. \end{rem}